Matus-Dubrava/file_scanner/README.md

     -   ensure that md init/add/mv cannot be applied on files under .md directory itself
     -   add support for .md sub-repositories
         -   files will be tracked in the closest .md repository on the path to the root
-    -   add `commit` argument to functions that perform database operations so that they can optionally changes
     -   refactor paths to use .joinpath instead of `/`
-    -   refactor `subprocess.run` commands into `subprocess.check_output` in test cases where all we care about is that the operation was successful
     -   add `md --purge` to purge all removed records
     -   add new table tracking summary statistics such as no. tracked files, no. lines, no. updated lines
         -   also include total no. files